nicolaerario/fake-it-till-you-make-git/README.md

 - Submit a pull request to have your contribution reviewed.

 When creating your post, make sure to follow the style used on the rest of the website to ensure that your post is consistent with the rest of this resource.

----

-## _Contacts_

-If you have any question or problem about this project you can always send me an [email](mailto:nicola.erario@gmail.com) and I will try to answer you ASAP :)